How to Love Yourself

 What would you expect from that kid in terms of his ability to maintain emotional stability and be a good partner or friend to someone else?
 Not a lot.

-When you’re not loving yourself, not giving yourself what you need, not meeting your basic needs for health, self-care, nurturing, acceptance and compassion, you are basically abusing yourself.
+When you’re not loving yourself, not giving yourself what you need, not meeting your basic needs for health, self-care, nurturing, acceptance and mindful self-compassion, you are basically abusing yourself.
 When any of us are being abused, we are simply not going to be well.
 If you are abusing and neglecting yourself, you won’t have much to offer others either.
 How could you?

 If you’re reading the above line and it resonates, let’s use this moment as one of self-compassion and self-acceptance instead of self-recrimination and another way to make yourself feel bad.
 Try saying: